polywrap/safe-core-wrap/wraps/account-abstraction-kit/README.md

 });
 ```

-The Account Abstraction Wrapper's `relayTransaction` method allows you to make a transaction by performing the following steps:
+The Account Abstraction Wrap's `relayTransaction` method allows you to make a transaction by performing the following steps:

 1. It checks whether there's a deployed Safe contract on your predicted address.
 2. It deploys a Safe contract to the predicted address if there isn't one.